Communities - take action for safer roads

 Road safety is a community issue.
 Dangers such as fast drivers and lack of safe crossings blight communities across the UK.
 Road Safety Week is the ideal time for local people to get together and run awareness-raising activities, campaigns or events.

 It's easy to take part.
-Last year, many communities ran local events, like residents in Headington, Oxfordshire (pictured, left), who were joined by Brake mascot Zak the Zebra to highlight increasing traffic and call for new crossings.
+Last year, many communities ran local events, like residents in Headington, Oxfordshire (pictured), who were joined by Brake mascot Zak the Zebra to highlight increasing traffic and call for new crossings.

 Join hundreds of community groups who have signed up to campaign or fundraise during the Week, and we'll stay in touch with you along the way, helping you run great activities.
 To get your Road Safety Week action pack of tips and downloadable resources, register today!

 If you can't run activities but want to help, please support us with a secure online donation or call 01484 559909 to donate by credit card.